 Plenty of material is available for learning and development professionals who are looking for ways to increase their employees’ desire to learn.
-In fact, we’ve even written about it.
+We've written about it.

 But what about your team?
 It can be exhausting for training developers to juggle projects, collaborate with subject matter experts, and manage stakeholder demands.
-How do we keep L&D professionals motivated to perform their best day after day, year after year?
+How do we manage team motivation in our own department, so we perform our best day after day, year after year?

 Turns out, we can apply many of the same principles that we use to encourage learners in understanding how to motivate project team members.
 Applying these principles to your project management style will motivate your team to produce their best work.